omkarium/rufendec/README.md

 rufendec ./source-dir ./target-dir --password-file=./passwordfile --operation=encrypt --mode=ecb
 ```

-Here is some other variations
+Here are some variations in the command

 ```
+rufendec ./source-dir ./target-dir --password-file ./passwordfile --operation encrypt --mode ecb

+OR

 rufendec ./source-dir ./target-dir -p ./passwordfile -o encrypt -m gcm -t 12 -i 100000
 ```
 The mode, threads and iterations have default values, so you do not need to pass them.
 Also, if you maintain the password file in /etc, /home, /root or ".", then you do not need to pass the -p option.